 What Content Marketing Used to Be

 Content marketing is more popular than ever, and for good reason… It works and offers the biggest gains available in digital marketing.
 This means that it’s also more competitive than ever.
-In the old days, you might be able to create a landing page or a blog post every once in a blue moon, have a few friends share it via email out of goodwill and feel relatively happy with the traffic it generated.
+In the old days, you might have been able to create a landing page or a blog post every once in a blue moon, have a few friends share it via email out of goodwill, and feel relatively happy with the traffic it generated.
 These days, people are inundated with far too much website content to even care.

 That may sound harsh, but it’s true.
-The internet is built around content, and it’s content that is generated by anyone, whether it be a business, news publication or your neighbor Jeff who spends most of his day posting blurry pictures of his lawncare efforts to Facebook.
+The internet is built around content, and it’s content that is generated by anyone, whether it be a business, news publication, or your neighbor Jeff who spends most of his day posting blurry pictures of his lawncare efforts to Facebook.
 Some of it is low quality (looking at you, Jeff) and some of it is high quality, but altogether it makes up a very competitive landscape.
 To be successful in today’s SEO world, you need to stand out by accomplishing two main things:

-- Create content your audience cares about, whether it answers a question they have, provides information they would have difficulty finding elsewhere or offers them a unique deal.
+- Create content your audience cares about, whether it answers a question they have, provides information they would have difficulty finding elsewhere, or offers them a unique deal.

 - Create content that is visible.
 Sharing links with a few friends isn’t visible enough these days.
 As we approach the third decade of the new millennium, your content should not only rank on the first page of the search engine results page (SERP) but rank right there in those very top spots.

 So, how do you do it?
 Well, it begins with doing away with old-school SEO.
 It’s surprising how many outdated SEO strategies are still used by professional agencies.
 Your team should not only be keeping up with current SEO best practices but also strategizing for changes expected in the next few years.
 Here’s a comparison of some of those old SEO tactics that you may have heard from out-of-date content marketers and how they compare to today’s best practices.

 Featured Snippets Are the Present and Future of Organic Search